HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 which takes integer arguments and produces a float.

 And that's it!
 That's the Float Machine.
-For now that's not going to be very useful, inless you particularly like thinking of novel ways of building a computer, but in the next post, I'll talk about what Herbgrind does to this machine to detect and report its error.
-Then, we'll translate that to a real machine, and get the design of Herbgrind.
+For now that's not going to be very useful, unless you particularly like thinking of novel ways of building a computer, but in the next post, I'll talk about what Herbgrind does to this machine to detect and report its error.

-[^debuginfo]: Assuming you're compiled with debug information turned on.
+[^sine]: The sine function is a trigonometric function, which can't be
+    defined through finite arithmetic formulas.
+It returns values between -1 and 1, and repeats every 2$$\pi$$.
+For the purposes of this post, you don't need to know exactly what it does.
+Sine is often written "sin" in code and math.

+[^colors]: I'm using green for programs, and blue for memory in this
+    post.